poissonconsulting/tuv-x/docs/source/configuration.rst

 ===========================  ==============
 ``name``                     optional
 ``type``                     required
+``treat as air``             optional
 ``cross section``            required
 ``vertical profile``         required
 ``vertical profile units``   required
 ``enable diagnostics``       optional
 ===========================  ==============

-The regressoin tests compare the new version of TUV-x to the old version.
+The regression tests compare the new version of TUV-x to the old version.
 One way is by directly comparing output.
-The `enable diagnostics` allows for this ouptut to be disabled.
-If this is enabled, a folder named `output` will be created in the same directory TUV-x is run from.
+The ``enable diagnostics`` allows for this ouptut to be disabled.
+If this is enabled, a folder named ``output`` will be created in the same directory TUV-x is run from.

+The ``treat as air`` flag can be used to indicate that the radiator should be treated in a unique way specific to air in the calculation of optical properties.
+The default value is false.

 The ``cross section`` must be the name of a cross section in the list of ``cross sections`` in the